playajames419/OraxenTransparentBlocks/README.md

 # Oraxen Transparent Blocks

+> This plugin is a work in progress, many features are not yet finished, including block drops.

 This is an addon to the Premium plugin [Oraxen](https://github.com/oraxen/Oraxen).
 It adds the ability to use custom models that are transparent or don't fill an entire block without render issues.

 ## Getting Started